-D23.
+D24.
 Today, many international professional accountancy bodies have established, or are establishing, their presence in Singapore.
-Within this context, the Committee is recommending to strengthen the Institute of Certified Public Accountants of Singapore or ICPAS into a global professional accountancy body; and to develop a post-graduate structured professional accountancy qualification to strengthen and broaden the talent pool of accountants.
-In addition, to add to the richness of services that Singapore can offer, the Committee intends to develop and build distinctive niches and specializations such as Chief Financial Officers, internal audit and valuation.
+Within this context, the Committee is recommending to strengthen the Institute of Certified Public Accountants of Singapore (ICPAS) into a global professional accountancy body; and to develop a post-graduate structured professional accountancy qualification to strengthen and broaden the talent pool of accountants.
+In addition, to add to the richness of services Singapore can offer, the Committee intends to develop and build distinctive niches and specializations such as internal audit and valuation.

-D24.
-Sir, mergers and acquisitions (M&A) activities should strictly be market-driven, and the recent announcements in the Budget are designed to help facilitate but not direct such corporate activity.
+D25.
+Sir/Madam, mergers and acquisitions (M&A) activities should strictly be market-driven, and the recent announcements in the Budget are designed to help facilitate but not direct such corporate activity.
 Nonetheless, our accountancy sector can play an enabling role in M&A activities, such as transaction advisory, financial due diligence and valuation.
-This could, in turn, further deepen the expertise here.
+This could, in turn, further deepen the expertise in our Singapore accounting firms, who have already been building up notable regional presence and playing key regional roles within their international networks.

-D25.
+D26.
 The Committee also hopes to develop Singapore into the leading global Centre in Asia for accountancy professional development and education and attract regional talents into Singapore.

-D26.
-To help promote Singapore's accountancy sector internationally, the Committee is also proposing to anchor practice leaders and Centres of Excellence in Singapore.
-It would encourage regional and international work to be done from Singapore and to eventually build up a critical demand to drive a market of higher value-added services.

 D27.
+To help promote Singapore's accountancy sector internationally, the Committee is also proposing to anchor regional practice leaders and Centres of Excellence in Singapore.
+This would encourage regional and international work to be done from Singapore and eventually build up a critical demand to drive a market of higher value-added services.

+D28.
 CDAS will submit its recommendations to MOF in April 2010.